josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

    MT should consider using Azure Data Factory (ADF) for copying their historical data into Azure.
 By setting up a continuous pipeline containing a copy activity configured to copy time partitioned source data, they could pull all their historical information, as well as ingest any future data, into Azure blob storage through a scheduled, and continuously running pipeline.
 Because their historical data is stored on-premises, MT would need to install and configure an Azure Data Factory Integration Runtime (formerly known as a Data Management Gateway).
 Once in place, this would allow ADF to copy data from their local data store to a container in blob storage.
 Their pipeline would be configured to run monthly, as that is the frequency at which new data is received, and this would still allow for all their historical data to be copied without delay.

-2. Update your diagram with the data loading process with the steps you identified
+2. Update your diagram with the data loading process with the steps you identified.

    ![The Data loading process diagram begins with Flight Delay Data and Historical Airport Weather Data flat files.
 An arrow points from there to ADF Copy Pipeline, which in turn points to Blob Storage.](media/data-loading.png 'Data loading process')